 These placeholder values are dynamically replaced in the HTTP requests with actual values for a Tracking ID, Source ID or a Trigger Proximity from a Trigger that has set off this Action.

 We are passing three parameters to our applet, the trackingId which translates into the 'Unique Id' of the detected beacon, the sourceId which identifies the Gateway that discovered the beacon and then the proximity which indicates how close the beacon needs to be of the Gateway in order to trigger the action.

 The Key for each parameter comes from the ingredients available in the IFTTT applet.

-To test our newly created action all we need to do is start scanning with our Software Gateway and wait, so that it detects our beacon.
-Once the beacon is detected by the Software Gateway, the action will be triggered and the message will be posted to Slack.
+To test our newly created action all we need to do is wait for our Gateway to detect our beacon.
+Once the beacon is detected by the Gateway, the action will be triggered and the message will be posted to Slack.

-We first tested our applet using curl, which is why there is no beacon or Software Gateway values.
-Once we were sure that the applet was working correctly, the scan on the Software Gateway was started, then beacons 'yMsz' & 'INK5' were detected and the http request was sent to Maker in order to post the message to Slack.
+We first tested our applet using curl, keeping our Gateway off, which is why there is no beacon or Gateway values.
+Once we were sure that the applet was working correctly, the Gateway was plugged to a power source, then beacons 'yMsz' & 'INK5' were detected and the http request was sent to Maker in order to post the message to Slack.

 This is just a simple example, there are many different options available when using IFTTT.

 Visit our article to learn more about the Location Engine (beta).